 Refugees will have faced incredible hardships before arriving in Knowsley, so as well as housing support some are likely to need access to education, training and healthcare services.
 Knowsley Council will also work closely with our voluntary, community and faith organisations to ensure there is social and cultural support available.

-Are resettled Syrian refugees able to claim benefits?
+Are resettled refugees able to claim benefits?

 Under the Government programme, Refugees have access to the same benefits as any other borough resident.
-Those resettled under the Government programme will arrive with refugee status allowing them to work and have access to benefits.
+Those resettled under the Government programmes will arrive with refugee status allowing them to work and have access to benefits.

 What is the difference between a refugee and an asylum seeker?